wizelineacademy/react-gist/capstone-project-1/apprenticeship/README.md

 2. Projects must be forked from the [baseline repo](https://github.com/wizelineacademy/react-apprenticeship-capstone1)
 3. Please make sure that your forked repo is public
 4. Submit your deliverables as a **Pull Request (PR)** in a new branch derived from master/main on your own GitHub account
+5. Add your mentor as reviewer of your PR
-5. Remember to submit your deliverables on time to be successfully evaluated
+6. Remember to submit your deliverables on time to be successfully evaluated

 Remember to always use your creativity!